ki-sh/kishcore/README.md

 # KI sh <a href=https://en.wikipedia.org/wiki/Qi > き </a>

 click 'Use this template' button on this page.
- DO NOT NPM I KISHCORE - except from kish templated repo.
+ DO NOT NPM I this! - except from <a href=https://github.com/ticaboo/kish >Kish Templated repo</a>

 ```